-No one to love them, no family vacations, no going out to eat after church with the family, no passing the ball with dad, or baking cookies with mom!
+There is no one to love them, no family vacations, no going out to eat after church with the family, no passing the ball with dad, or baking cookies with mom!
 Orphan kids have pretty somber lives with very little to look forward to as they grow older.
 Child abandonment is considerably high in Romania, especially among the Roma people (commonly known as gypsies) who account for 80% of all the abandoned children.
-There are nearly 100,000 abandoned children in state run orphanages, and 10,000 living on the streets – sleeping under bridges, in the city sewers, and train stations.
-The Roma abandon their children because their extreme poverty makes it too onerous for them to care for them.
+There are nearly 100,000 abandoned children in state run orphanages.
+And another 10,000 live on the streets, sleeping under bridges, in the city sewers, and train stations.
+The Roma (gypsies) abandon their children because extreme poverty makes it too onerous for them to care for them.
 Furthermore, they start having children at a young age (12-18 yrs.) and usually do not practice any form of birth control.
 The shame is that some of these kids end up being sold as sex slaves or for organ harvesting.
-Those that are not sold as commodities oftentimes become child prostitutes and are almost always sexually and physically abused while on the street.
+Those that are not sold as commodities oftentimes become child prostitutes and/or are almost always sexually and physically abused while on the street.
 What’s more, orphans – albeit street kids or institutionalized orphans – are almost always looked down upon.
 They grow up without role-models/mentors, are psychologically traumatized, and are not taught the necessary life-skills to survive in society.
-Thus, once they become adults they are ill-prepared to find work, secure a living accommodation, manage finances, etc….
+Thus, once they become adults they are ill prepared to find work, secure a living accommodation, manage finances, etc….

-You may donate monetarily to help us maintain the said children’s home (to learn more about the monthly operational expenses and the funds still needed please click here)
+You may donate monetarily to help us maintain our children’s home (to learn more about the monthly operational expenses and the funds still needed please click here.

-You may also give to help us save enough to purchase a building for a children’s home.
-We estimate the cost of buying a children’s home and outfitting it to the standards that the Romanian government requires will cost around $100,000.
-Though a huge sum, we know God will open the doors to make the impossible, possible!
+You may also give to help us purchase the building for the next children’s home.
+We estimate the cost of buying a building for the next children’s home and outfitting it to the standards that the Romanian government requires will cost around $100,000.
+Though a huge sum, we know God will make it possible!
 In addition, you can help by donating toys, clothes, medicines, toiletries, linens, food, or whatever else you deem useful for a children’s home.

 Please pray for us and for the orphan children we serve.
 We cherish each and every one of your prayers.
-Without them, we would not be not be able to sustain our ministry activities; your prayers are vital to our work.
-We thank you.
+Without them, we would not be not be able to sustain our ministry activities.
+Your prayers are vital to our work!

 Consider volunteering by helping raise awareness.
-There are opportunities to come to Romania and serve “in the trenches” by helping us care for orphan children and passing on the wonder message of the Gospel.
+There are also opportunities to come to Romania and serve “in the trenches.”
 We would be delighted to have your help and company here in Romania.
-If you have other ideas, contact us.
-We would be very glad to hear from you.

-Share about us on your social media sites and with your family, churches, and friends!
-Let each one reach one.
+Lastly, share about us on your social media sites and with your family, churches, and friends.
+Let each one reach one!